 Obviously there’s nothing notable about an emperor designating people to run the provinces of the empire.
 But as the caliphate weakened, these grants became more recognitions of reality rather than delegations of authority.
 The caliph, sitting helpless and in some respects captive in either Samarra or Baghdad, was increasingly cut off from the provinces, and it became easier to just leave these local dynasties in power (as long as they didn’t openly rebel or something like that) than to try to get rid of them.

 Opposing Sayf al-Dawla’s Hamdanids in that battle was the oldest of Muslim enemies, the Byzantine Empire.
-Once installed as emir of Aleppo, Sayf al-Dawla made a point of conducting regular raids into Byzantine territory, fulfilling the traditional role of the frontier warrior for the faith (the well-known Abbasid caliph Harun al-Rashid moved his capital to Raqqa in 796 so that he could personally fill that role).
+Once installed as emir of Aleppo, Sayf al-Dawla made a point of conducting regular raids into Byzantine territory, fulfilling the traditional role of the frontier warrior for the faith.
 The Byzantines, ruled in 960 by Romanos II (d.
-963), had begun to take advantage of the breakdown in caliphal cohesion to defeat smaller Islamic principalities along the frontier.
+963), had begun to take advantage of the breakdown in the caliphate’s cohesion to defeat smaller Islamic principalities along the frontier.
 But they found in Sayf al-Dawla’s emirate an entity that was was still strong enough to resist them, and so the Hamdanid emir became their primary antagonist in this period.

 In mid 960 Romanos decided to send the bulk of his forces under his commander in chief, the future Emperor Nikephoros II Phokas (d.
 969), on an adventure to conquer Crete.
 Well, technically his father and predecessor, Constantine VII (d.
 959). had decided to send Nikephoros to Crete, but he died before the expedition could get underway.
 Anyway, Romanos left Nikephoros’ brother, Leo Phokas the Younger, in command of the remaining army in the eastern parts of the empire.
 Sayf al-Dawla, who had been steadily losing ground to Leo and other Byzantine commanders, got wind of the Crete expedition and thought that this would be a perfect time to strike at the Byzantines while most of their military was deployed elsewhere.
 Amassing an army—estimates of its size are so varied that I won’t even bother giving you any here, basically we just don’t know—he set off into Byzantine territory and sacked the imperial military garrison at Charsianon.
 His raid successful, he set off back to Hamdanid territory following the same route he’d taken into the empire.